St Hilda's School: History

 St Hilda's School was founded in 1912, when the Diocese of Brisbane of the Anglican Church of Australia purchased an older school, Goyte-Lea, from Miss Davenport.
 Goyte-Lea was established prior to Federation of Australia in the late 19th century.
-The School was named after the seventh century Abbess of Whitby Saint Hilda.
+The school was named after the seventh century Abbess of Whitby Saint Hilda.
 Saint Hilda was said to have turned serpents into stone, and three stone serpents are the emblem of the school's crest.

-The School's first Headmistress was Catherine Bourne, for whom a series of classrooms are named.
-The School's motto since establishment is Non nobis solum, Latin for "Not for Ourselves Alone".
+The school's first headmistress was Catherine Bourne, for whom a series of classrooms are named.
+The school's motto since establishment is Non nobis solum, Latin for "Not for Ourselves Alone".

 Although always a girls' school, St Hilda's does have 'old boys'.
 During the Second World War, secondary schools were used as army barracks.
-In March 1942, St Hilda's evacuated 90 boards to Pikedale homestead near Stanthorpe.
+In March 1942, St Hilda's evacuated 90 boarders to Pikedale homestead near Stanthorpe.
 The Anglican Church relocated boys from the Church of England Boys' School in Toowoomba, to St Hilda's in April 1942, while St Hildas was also used for a short time by the 135th Medical Regiment.
 The school returned from Pikedale to Southport in December 1943.

 From 2006 until 2016 Peter Crawley served as the first male principal of the school.

 Campus

 St Hilda's is situated on a single, 14 ha campus, featuring gardens and bushland, at Southport, located one hour's drive south of Brisbane on Australia's Gold Coast.
 The school comprises a primary school (Pre-Preparatory to Year 6), middle school (Years 7 to 9) and senior school (Years 10 to 12).
 The whole school is on the one grounds, although the primary school is separate from the middle and senior schools.
 The middle and senior schools share facilities and teaching staff.
 The school has two libraries, the Junior School Library and Senior School Library, as well as IT facilities.

 Built in 1995, the St Hilda's School Sports complex features indoor courts suitable for basketball, netball, badminton, and volleyball; a fitness gym; an artistic and rhythmic gymnastics area including a foam pit, balance beams and vaulting horse; and a 50m heated outdoor swimming pool.
-The School also has one oval and outdoor tennis and netball courts.
-The School previously owned hockey fields opposite the Gold Coast Hospital but this land was sold and is now developed as part of the redevelopment of the Gold Coast Hospital precinct.
+The school also has one oval and outdoor tennis and netball courts.
+The school previously owned hockey fields opposite the Gold Coast Hospital but this land was sold and is now developed as part of the redevelopment of the Gold Coast Hospital precinct.

 House system

 As with most Australian schools, St Hilda's uses a [house system] to facilitate in-school competition in sporting and cultural events.
 A highlight of this competition is the Inter-House Musicals which are held at the Gold Coast Arts Centre.
 Other competitions include the Inter-House Athletics carnival, Inter-House Cross-Country, Inter-House Swimming carnival, Inter-House Drama Festival and Inter-House Debating.

-The School's Houses are named after Australian plants.
-In the Middle and Senior schools, the houses are Banksia, Melaleuca and Karragaroo.
-The corresponding Junior School Houses are Acacia, Tristania and Grevillea.
+The school's houses are named after Australian plants.
+In the middle and senior schools, the houses are Banksia, Melaleuca and Karragaroo.
+The corresponding junior school houses are Acacia, Tristania and Grevillea.